aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 #### FIFO queues

-When using [SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html){target="_blank" rel="nofollow"}, we will stop processing messages after the first failure, and return all failed and unprocessed messages in `batchItemFailures`.
-This helps preserve the ordering of messages in your queue.
+When working with [SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html){target="_blank"}, it's important to know that a batch sent from SQS to Lambda can include multiple messages from different group IDs.

+By default, message processing halts after the initial failure, returning all failed and unprocessed messages in `batchItemFailures` to preserve the ordering of messages in your queue.
+However, customers can opt to continue processing messages and retrieve failed messages within a message group ID by setting `return_on_first_error` to False.

+???+ notice "Having problems with DLQ?"
+    `AsyncBatchProcessor` uses `asyncio.gather`.
+This might cause [side effects and reach trace limits at high concurrency](../core/tracer.md#concurrent-asynchronous-functions){target="_blank"}.

 === "Recommended"